Table of Contents

 There is no perfect time of day to use CBD oil.
 Because it’s important to keep your CBD servings consistent, the ideal time to use CBD oil is when it best fits into your schedule.
 You’ll need to monitor how long the effects last for you to figure out the best times throughout the day for your servings.

 If you find CBD produces an awakening effect, it may be helpful to use it in the mornings or early afternoons.
-However, if you feel drowsy after taking CBD or are using it to promote healthier sleep habits, it’s probably best to limit your servings to the evening hours.
+However, if you feel drowsy after taking CBD or are using it to promote healthy sleep habits, it’s probably best to limit your servings to the evening hours.

 For most people, the important factor is that you’re taking your CBD oil at the same time every day to ensure its effects are consistent.